ALPINE

 Alpine Route Tour Day 9: Weesen -> Appenzell

 This is perhaps how you’ve imagined Switzerland: neat little houses perched on manicured alps, men cutting grass with scythes, blooming flowers decorating tidy villages.
-Ask about how the fields and farmhouses are kept so immaculate and even the Swiss will conceed that the Appenzellers are a tad obsessive.
-Nevermind: it’s a cyclists paradise and so we’ve decided to take some extra time to explore.
+How do the fields and farmhouses stay so immaculate ?
+Even the Swiss will concede that the Appenzellers are a tad obsessive.
+Nevermind: it’s a cyclists paradise.

-We’ll make our way through Appenzell’s most beautiful valleys with the Santis mountain always in the foreground.
-It’s an Appenzell icon and we’ll skirt the base of before heading off to the pasture lands
+You will make your way through Appenzell’s most beautiful valleys with the Santis mountain always in the foreground.
+It’s an Appenzell icon and we’ll skirt its base before heading off to the pasture lands.

-Our overnight is in the center of the small city of Appenzell itself.
-This is a very popular destination for tour groups, but we'll be pulling in late afternoon after the buses have left and have the streets, shops and beer gardens to ourselves.
+You will stay in the small city of Appenzell.
+This is a very popular destination for tour groups, but you will probably arrive late afternoon and have the streets, shops and beer gardens to yourself.

 Images of today